codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 Java source code in your documentation, reducing the likelihood that the developer examples get out of sync with your documentation.

-To run JCite, add an execution like this prior to your pre-site build goal:
+To run JCite, add an execution like this prior to your pre-site `boilerplate`
+goal:

     <execution>
      <id>run-jcite</id>